Among beans, Mung beans are perhaps the most prized. Both for their easy digestibility and the humungus amount of protein they provide.

 - 1 and 1/2 tablespoons cumin seeds

 - 1 tablespoon coriander seeds

 - a few curry leaves, if available

 - 1/2 teaspoon of ground cinnamon

-Wash the mung beans and soak them in water overnight for four to eight hours.
+Wash the mung beans and soak them in water overnight.
 Drain and rinse again.

 In a large skillet or wok, melt the ghee (or coconut oil) until it’s in liquid form.
 Add all the different seeds to the ghee and saute until they begin to pop.
 Crush the seeds into the ghee with a wooden spoon.
 Add the minced ginger and turmeric, garlic, curry leaves, rice and beans to the mix.
 Add the uncooked rice and beans and coat them in the ghee and seeds without letting anything burn.
 Slowly add in the water.

-Add the kombu and vegetables and stir up the pot.
-Bring to a boil and then return back to a simmer.
+Add the kombu and vegetables.
+Bring up to a boil and then return back to a simmer.
 Leave covered to simmer for about an hour.
-Add the salt to taste only in the last few minutes and garnish with cilantro.
-Replacing salt with tamari is a nice touch, or adding a tablespoon of miso paste as you remove the skillet from the heat, and letting it sit covered on the stove-top for a minute or two before serving.
+Add salt only in the last few minutes and garnish with the cilantro upon serving.
+Replacing salt with tamari is a nice touch, or perhaps stirring in a tablespoon of miso paste as you remove the skillet from the heat, and letting it sit covered on the stove-top for a minute or two before serving.